rust-lang/rust-forge/src/libs/maintaining-std.md

 ### When is an RFC needed?

 New unstable features don't need an RFC before they can be merged.
 If the feature is small, and the design space is straightforward, stabilizing it usually only requires the feature to go through FCP.
-Sometimes however, Libs may ask for an RFC before stabilizing.
+Sometimes however, you may ask for an RFC before stabilizing.

 ### Is there any `unsafe`?

 Unsafe code blocks in the standard library need a comment explaining why they're [ok](https://doc.rust-lang.org/nomicon).
 There's a `tidy` lint that checks this.
 The unsafe code also needs to actually be ok.

 The rules around what's sound and what's not can be subtle.
-See the [Unsafe Code Guidelines WG] for current thinking, and consider pinging `@rust-lang/libs`, `@rust-lang/lang`, and/or somebody from the WG if you're in any doubt.
-We love debating the soundness of unsafe code, and the more eyes on it the better.
+See the [Unsafe Code Guidelines WG] for current thinking, and consider pinging `@rust-lang/libs`, `@rust-lang/lang`, and/or somebody from the WG if you're in _any_ doubt.
+We love debating the soundness of unsafe code, and the more eyes on it the better!

 ### Is that `#[inline]` right?